Local History and Genealogy

 Springfield MA Newspapers

-The library offers access to Springfield newspapers on microfilm from 1900 to the present at the Central Library.
+The Central Library holds Springfield newspapers on microfilm from 1900 to the present.
 (Springfield newspapers prior to 1900 are held at the Springfield History Library & Archives.)
-Digital (computer-based) microfilm readers are available for self-service use.
+Microfilm readers are available for self-service use.
 Librarians are available for assistance.

 Genealogy Resources